alex-hoagland/alex-hoagland.github.io/_workingpapers/jmp.md

 [Read the full paper here!](https://alex-hoagland.github.io/files/Hoagland_BU_JMPHealthInfo.pdf)

+You can also access a slide deck describing the paper [here](https://alex-hoagland.github.io/files/Hoagland_BU_JMPHealthInfo_Slides.pdf)

 Recommended citation: Hoagland, A. (2021).
 An Ounce of Prevention or a Pound of Cure?
 The Value of Health Risk Information. *Working Paper*.